Dodgers–Padres rivalry: 2020s

-The 2020 season was limited to 60 games due to the COVID-19 pandemic.
+The 2020 season was limited to 60 games by the COVID-19 pandemic.
+The Padres returned to the original brown, gold, and white uniform colors after using navy blue as the predominant color since 1991, solidifying the contrast of the Dodgers’ blue, white, and red uniform colors.
 The Dodgers won the division title while the Padres finished in second.
-The two teams met in the Division Series which was played in Arlington, Texas due to COVID-19 contingencies.
+The two teams met in the Division Series, played in Arlington, Texas, under COVID-19 contingencies.

+2020 NLDS

-Game 1 saw Mike Clevinger return to the mound for the Padres but was pulled after one inning after a noticeable drop in velocity.
+In Game 1, Mike Clevinger returned to the mound for the Padres but was pulled after one inning after a noticeable drop in velocity.
 The game remained scoreless until the fourth inning, when the Padres scored on a two-out hit from Austin Nola.
 San Diego enjoyed their lead briefly – until the Dodgers scored on an error in the fifth.
 Then a game that had been well-pitched to that point boiled over in the sixth, when the Dodgers put up four runs to win, 5–1 score.
 Just like Game 3 of their wild card win over the Cardinals, the Padres used nine pitchers and walked ten batters, along the way.
 The Padres took an early lead in the second inning when Wil Myers hit a double to center field that scored Tommy Pham.
 The Dodgers took the lead for good in the third inning on a two-run double by Corey Seager and a single by Max Muncy, and padded their lead the next inning on a Cody Bellinger home run.
 The Padres began the sixth inning with back-to-back home runs by Manny Machado and Eric Hosmer that reduced their deficit to one, but Dodgers starter Clayton Kershaw retired the next three batters to end the inning.
 The Padres threatened again in the seventh inning, when Bellinger made a spectacular catch over the center-field wall that would otherwise have been a go-ahead two-run home run by Fernando Tatís Jr. The Dodgers padded their lead in the bottom of the seventh on a Justin Turner sacrifice fly and a single by Muncy.
 The Padres threatened in the top of the ninth inning, scoring two runs and once again reducing their deficit to one and load the bases, however.
 Joe Kelly got Hosmer to ground out to end the game.